 Stirfry = The perfect busy week, meal prep dinner solution.
 All you need is one pot, some vegetables, and 45 minutes.
 Next stop, a delicious, vibrant and healthy dish that will brighten up your plate and your day!

 I'm all for some great restaurant crispy Brussels sprouts but for $8-10 dollars an appetizer plate, it's just not financially sustainable.
 There's got to be a way to get these delicious vegetables on the plate every night without breaking the bank.
-Good thing you can pick some up at the grocery store for $2 and in 30 minutes you can recreate that restaurant experience in your own kitchen!
+Good thing you can pick some up at the grocery store for $2.50 and in 30 minutes you can recreate that restaurant experience for you and a friend in your own kitchen!

 What's orange, red, green and baked in a muffin tin?
 Sweet potato haystacks of course!